Thunderdigital/CuraToZ18/README.md

 -UltiMaker Method XL

-Then you need to change a few parameters in the Machine Settings:
+Then you need to change a few parameters in the Machine Settings / Printer tab:
-Printer tab:

 X (Width) 305mm